We Deal in Lead A Weird West Gunslinger Adventure Game

 General Guidelines #

-• Treat firearms fired by non-gunslingers as melee weapons (roll only damage)
+• Treat firearms fired by non-Gunslingers as mundane weapons (roll only damage).

 Conversion Guides #